-Bare root plant protection – the spiral guard
+Bare root plant protection – the bio spiral guard

 As we advise on our ‘How to plant bare root hedging plants’ video (below), it is best to protect your new bare root hedging plants with a spiral guard, which is placed over the top of the plant once the cane has been inserted.
 Not only does the spiral guard protect the plant from predators such as rabbits, but it also acts as a spray guard when treating weeds around the bare root hedging plants.
 View our range of spiral guards here.

-The new biodegradable spiral rabbit guards, are manufactured in Certified Biopolymers which will not damage the environment during or after use.
+The new compostable spiral rabbit guards, are manufactured in Certified Biopolymers which will not damage the environment during or after use.
 They can also be left on the forest floor after use without damaging the environment.
-It is important to consider the environment when using plastics, which is why we offer an alternative non-biodegradable spiral guard that has been been made using recycled plastic.
-The biodegradable spiral guards perfectly blend into site surroundings and are the easiest and quickest protector to install as there are no ties of fixings required.
+It is important to consider the environment when using plastics.
+This is why we offer an alternative plastic spiral guard that has been been made using recycled plastic.
+The bio spiral guards perfectly blend into site surroundings and are the easiest and quickest protector to install.
+There are no ties of fixings required.

 Common Dogwood – Cornus Sanguinea